 Weekend ticket prices (Saturday and Sunday): Rs.
 600 for kids below the height of 4 feet

 Rs.
 700 for adults.

-This 130 acre Theme Park in Khopoli is a venture of the Adlabs Imagica.
+Adlabs Imagica is one of the most amazing kids entertainment places in Pune.
+This 130-acre Theme Park in Khopoli is a venture of the Adlabs Imagica.
 The theme park has an amusement sector, along with a water park and a snow park.
 Imagica Theme Park has a number of different amusement rides for visitors of all ages.

 It has rides and attractions tailored especially for kids, such as a mini Ferris Wheel, a Merry Go Round, and a miniature Drop Ride.
 It also has a magic carousel, and rides themed after popular cartoon characters.
 For thrill-seekers and adventure lovers, the park also houses a number of drop rides, roller coasters, and pendulum rides.

 It also has a number of indoor attractions, such as comedy shows, theatre shows and magic shows, which cater to both adult and child entertainment alike.